 Spend a Sunday afternoon baking mince pies, then enjoy them warm from the oven throughout the festive period.
 Bake, cool and freeze, then defrost and warm them up when you’re ready.
 Alternatively, freeze them before baking.
 Open-freeze them in their baking trays, then tip the frozen pies out and store in freezer bags for up to three months.
 When you fancy a mince pie, take out as many as you need, put them back into their trays and bake as per the recipe, allowing an extra 10 minutes to defrost.

-Silvana's top 3 freezer tips
+TOP 3 freezer tips

 Gammon to go

-DINNER FROM THE FREEZER
+Dinner from THE FREEZER

 Don’t spend all holiday slaving over a hot oven.
 With a little planning and pre-prep you can have a delicious dinner just by walking from the freezer to the oven